 1. Make information easily available

-Nearly 90 percent of millennials say they’re never without their phones.
+Nearly 90% of millennials say they’re never without their phones.
 Needless to say, millennials will want access to investor information and communication via their mobile devices.
 If some changes cannot be made on a mobile device, they won’t mind logging onto an online platform via computer or tablet — just make the information as easy to access as possible.

 To that end, a millennial investor won’t always be available to meet in person.
 Make investor meetings accessible via video or phone call, so they can take part from anywhere in the world.